I’m about to answer a very big question, “what crochet items sell well?”

 Make the exact right item and you’ll be making more money than you can image.

 Well, to an extent, that’s true, there isn’t just one thing.
 And, well, the things you decide to sell should be based on more than me, or anyone else saying “you should sell _____ because I think they’ll sell well.”

-- Figure out who you’re making items for.
-You cannot sell anything if you’re selling to the wrong audience so answer the question “who is my audience?” and you’ll begin to be on the right track to finding out those crochet items that sell best.
+- Figure out who you’re making for.
+You can’t sell anything if you’re selling to the wrong audience.
+So answer the question “who’s my audience?” and you’ll be on the right track to finding those crochet pieces that sell best.
 A great place to start is my free report on “How to Find your Target Market” because only when you know who you’re selling to can you make the thing that sells.

 - Stop making what everyone else is making.
-If you’re looking for the “most popular” thing, it should be easy to find, but that means your customer can easily find it from anyone as well.
-What is going to make your item stand out if you start making what you think is “most popular” and everyone is making it?
+If you’re looking for the “most popular” thing, it should be easy to find, but that means your customer can easily find it from anyone too.
+What’s going to make your item stand out if you start making what you think is “most popular” and everyone’s making it?

 - Find your own crochet voice.
-Make things that speak directly to you or to the audience you have identified as the one you’d like to engage.
-Speaking your own crochet language will go a long way to making you stand out in the marketplace and attract the attention of those you are looking to impress.
+Make things that speak directly to you or the audience you’ve decided you’d like to work with.
+Speaking your own crochet language will make you stand out in the marketplace and attract the attention of the audience you want to impress.

-- Create a plan for what your business will be.
-I know you started selling off the cuff whatever you were making.
-But now that you want to make it a business it’s time to really sit down and create a plan for your business.
-Decide what education you need, what investment you’re willing to make, who your ideal customers are and where you want to see your business go.
-Doing that, will allow you to make crochet items that sell best because they are perfect for your business.
+- Create a plan for your business.
+I know you started selling whatever you made off the cuff.
+But now that you’re making this a business it’s time to sit down and create a plan.
+Decide what you need to learn, and what investments you’re willing to make.
+Who’s your ideal customer?
+Where do you want your business to go?
+Doing that, means you’ll make crochet items that sell because they’re perfect for your business.
 5 Steps to Successfully Start a Crochet Business will point you in the direction of your dreams and help you get moving on a plan.

 STOP Guessing and be More Intentional when pricing your crochet!